dsccommunity/ConfigMgrCBDsc/README.md

   maintenance windows for collections.
 - **CMFileReplication**: Provides a resource for creating, modifying, or deleting file replication settings in Configuration Manager.
+- **CMEmailNotificationComponent**: Provides a resource for modifying email notification component settings.

 ### xSccmPreReqs